-In 1964, Dr. Borlaug was appointed director of the Wheat Research and Production Program at the then newly established International Maize and Wheat Improvement Center (CIMMYT) near Mexico City.
+In 1964, Norman Borlaug was appointed director of the Wheat Research and Production Program at the then newly established International Maize and Wheat Improvement Center (CIMMYT) near Mexico City.
 This position allowed him to expand his teaching mission.
 He shared his immense knowledge of research and production methods with thousands of young scientists from all over the world, “seeding” agricultural production in their home countries with new ideas and new productivity.

-For his work in South Asia, and for his earlier work in Mexico, Dr. Borlaug received the Nobel Peace Prize in 1970.
+For his work in South Asia, and for his earlier work in Mexico, Borlaug received the Nobel Peace Prize in 1970.
 Over the years, he received honorary degrees and recognition from universities, governments, and organizations worldwide.
 Through it all, he remained a deeply humble and practical man who was as productive after winning the Peace Prize as he was before.
 His longstanding commitment was to the farmers of the world, and that no child should go to bed hungry.

-Dr. Borlaug was instrumental in founding the Borlaug Global Rust Initiative in 2005.
+Launching the Borlaug Global Rust Initiative

 Continuing His Legacy